patelpurvip/MissionMars-briefing/README.md

 -----
 ### Additional Copyright
-The opening image was taken from an [article](https://bgr.com/2017/07/13/nasa-mars-mission-no-money-to-land/) on the BGE news and commentary website.
+The opening image was taken from an [article](https://bgr.com/2017/07/13/nasa-mars-mission-no-money-to-land/) on the BGE news and commentary website, written by Chris Smith on July 13th, 2017.